dashpay/docs/wallets/copay/getting-started.rst

 .. |image7| image:: img/setup-ready.png
    :width: 200px

+*Creating a new wallet and generating the recovery phrase in Dash Copay wallet*

 If you want to restore an existing Dash Copay wallet, simply tap **Restore from backup** and enter the 12 word recovery phrase.
 File/text backups are also supported.